snovakovic/vtpw/README.md

 Default shortcut to toggle between `.vue` and `.vtwp.ts` files is `ctrl+a+,`

-#### Programming in `.vue` files (example 1)
+#### Programming in `.vue` file (example 1)

-IN gif we are trying to create `user` computed property with `IUser` interface, As you can noticed in gif we need to manually import dependencies as editor is not doing that for us (as it shoud).
-You can also noticed that other intelisense features are eather limited.
+In gif below we are trying to create `user` computed property with `IUser` interface, As you can noticed we need to manually import dependencies as editor is not doing that for us (as it should).
+You can also notice that other intelisense features are eather slow or limited.

 ![preview](https://raw.githubusercontent.com/snovakovic/vtpw/master/vue-file.gif)

-#### Programming in `.vtpw.ts` file (example 1)
+#### Programming in `.vtpw.ts` file (example 2)

-In here we are trying to do the same thing but this time before starting to type anything to `.vue` file we have hit `ctrl+alt-,` shortcut to position us to shadow `vtpw.ts` file (as you can notice we haven't lost any context by doing so)
+In here we are trying to do the same thing as in first example but this time before starting to type anything to `.vue` file we press `ctrl+alt-,` shortcut to position us to shadow `vtpw.ts` file (as you can notice we haven't lost any context by doing so)

-Now as you can see the developer experiance is much more enjojable with VS Code auto importing dependencies and live suggestion showing without any lagging.
+Now the developer experiance is much more enjojable with VS Code auto importing dependencies and live suggestions showing up without any lagging.

 ![preview](https://raw.githubusercontent.com/snovakovic/vtpw/master/vtpw.gif)